Skip to content

 Enzuzo Screenshot

-Four reasons mid-market teams choose Enzuzo over OneTrust:
+Reasons mid-market teams choose Enzuzo over OneTrust:

 • Flat-rate, predictable pricing.
 The Pro plan covers 10 domains for $79/month (or $59/month billed annually).
 Mid-market teams needing higher traffic capacity start at $300/month for up to 250,000 monthly visitors across 10 domains.
 Every competitor on this list charges per domain or per session, which compounds quickly at scale.
 See Enzuzo's full pricing.

-Enzuzo's banner configuration and admin panel is built for product managers and marketing teams to manage without developer involvement.
+Enzuzo's banner configuration and admin panel are built for product managers and marketing teams to manage without developer involvement.
 Geofencing, localization, banner design, and consent rules by jurisdiction are all configurable through the UI.
 Where OneTrust teams frequently describe the admin panel as too complex for day-to-day management, Enzuzo's dashboard is designed for the person responsible for compliance, not the person who built the platform.

 G2: 4.6/5.